 Medical records not only help establish who is at fault in a Massachusetts injury case, but they are vital in explaining the cause of your injury.
-Medical records are what help illustrate that an accident or event specifically caused you particular injury.
+Medical records are what help illustrate that an accident or event specifically caused you a particular injury.

-Medical records serve as direct evidence in a Massachusetts personal injury lawsuit - they document any emergency medical attention, any follow-up care needed, any diagnoses, necessary continued care and more.
+Medical records serve as direct evidence in a Massachusetts personal injury lawsuit - they document any emergency medical attention, any follow-up care needed, any diagnoses, necessary continued care, and more.
 The records can be used to help an injury attorney project and estimate the timeline and medical professional support you’ll need to recover from your injuries.

-Being honest about your pain and symptoms is very important to determining the extent of your injuries, how much they impact your day-to-day life, and your honesty ultimately helps your attorney determine how much you should be compensated for your injuries.
+Being honest about your pain and symptoms is very important to determine the extent of your injuries, how much they impact your day-to-day life, and your honesty ultimately helps your attorney determine how much you should be compensated for your injuries.

-Medical records help serve as direct proof of damages from the accident or injuries, and really are the backbone of your case in terms of proving you were seriously injured from the specific incident you’re alleging injured you in your personal injury lawsuit.
+Medical records help serve as direct proof of damages from the accident or injuries and really are the backbone of your case in terms of proving you were seriously injured from the specific incident you’re alleging injured you in your personal injury lawsuit.
 On top of this, medical records should support what your personal injury case is worth.
 Your medical records and expected continued treatment are all part of the equation when a personal injury attorney is assessing the financial impact of your injuries and medical treatment.

-Because your medical records are a vital part to building a strong personal injury lawsuit, being honest about the effects of your injury and your pain level and how it impacts your daily life is vital to getting the compensation you deserve.
+Because your medical records are a vital part of building a strong personal injury lawsuit, being honest about the effects of your injury and your pain level and how it impacts your daily life is vital to getting the compensation you deserve.